 Note: most aerostats also are aerodynes that can develop aerodynamic lift, although not usually as efficiently as wings.
 Lifting bodies also are aerodynes; where the aerostats of some HAV types (configured as lifting bodies) augment aerostatic lift with appreciable aerodynamic lift to sustain flight when significantly aerostatically heavy.

-Aerostat: The body or vessel of an aircraft that is LTA and causes significant displacement of the atmosphere under static conditions in order to develop sufficient buoyancy from it for useful support of overall aircraft weight normally based on:
+Aerostat: A body or vessel that is LTA and causes significant displacement of the atmosphere under static conditions developing sufficient buoyancy from it for flotation and useful aerial carriage of additional weight normally based on:

 - An envelope (usually flexible membrane) shell, bag or jacket containing an LTA substance (gas or hot air), which also may have systems for pressure stabilisation to maintain form, or